-Following Vista's acquisition of Jamf Holding Corp., we have utilized Vista Consulting Group, LLC ("VCG"), the operating and consulting arm of Vista, for consulting services, have reimbursed VCG for expenses related to participation by Jamf employees in VCG sponsored events and have also paid to VCG related fees and expenses.
-We paid VCG \$0.1 million for the year ended December 31, 2022.
+We utilize Vista Consulting Group, LLC ("VCG"), the operating and consulting arm of Vista, for consulting services, reimburse VCG for expenses related to participation by Jamf employees in VCG sponsored events, and additionally pay VCG for related fees and expenses.
+In connection therewith, we paid VCG \$0.1 million for the year ended December 31, 2023.